I’d love to be a yogi, but I don’t have time.

 As with life in general, be you.
 Just because the person next to you is in headstand, don’t think you need to be.
 Know your limits.
 Also, don’t think everyone is watching you.
 Trust me, most people are concentrating on themselves.
 I rarely even notice the person on the mat next to me until after Savasana.
 It’s taken some time for me to get to that point, but you will with time.

 Since I’m hypermobile, I can put my palms flat on the floor with no problem.
 I never thought I needed a prop.
 But one of my teachers loves to use blocks and showed me that props are for everyone no matter how flexible you are.
 Yoga props, such as blocks or straps, can help you safely execute a pose that you otherwise might not be able to.
 Props can also help you learn to engage the correct muscles and learn the appropriate alignment.

 6. Enjoy the silence.

 You go to yoga and the silence is so deafening you can’t help but start to fidget.
 Your mind is racing thinking of everything and anything all at the same time.
 Your internal voice is screaming – “I didn’t pay good money to sit here.
 I want to sweat!”
 I felt the exact same way when I started yoga.
 And I still prefer the quicker paced Vinyasa style yoga.
-But even a few minutes at the beginning and end of class of disconnect from all the chatter of daily life, will become a welcomed time to just have your world revolve around your inhales and exhales.
+But even a few minutes at the beginning and end of class to disconnect from all the chatter of daily life, will be something you’ll look forward to.
 Trust me, you need it.